11.1 Managing Child Deaths

 Professionals need to make reference to end of life plans, particularly if the life limiting condition is a result of injury sustained earlier in childhood.
 In these cases, the plan should include coronial and police engagement.

-The GP or other declaring professional is responsible for notifying the death to the CDOP administrator by completing a Form A. The coroner’s office should check with the CDOP administrator that a form A has been submitted by the GP or other declaring professional (Appendix 2).
+The GP or other declaring professional is responsible for notifying the death to the CDOP administrator by completing the online notification form.
+The coroner’s office should check with the CDOP administrator that a notification has been submitted by the GP or other declaring professional.

 3.3.
 Initial information gathering and sharing meeting (within one working week)